F0nz0/C_to_U_classifier/README.md

 		-O [ORGANISM: human OR murine] # <-- used for the computation of the APOBEC1 signature with a Likelihood-ratio test

 Also in this case, after the training and prediction steps, a folder named *[BAM_FILE_ROOT_NAME].model_CNN_[BAM_FILE_ROOT_NAME]_[MODEL_NAME_SUFFIX]* will be produced as output containing both per-read and genome-space aggregated data for the CNN-WaveNet model.

+**Publications**
+- Adriano Fonzino, Caterina Manzari, Paola Spadavecchia, Uday Munagala, Serena Torrini, Silvestro Conticello, Graziano Pesole & Ernesto Picardi (2024) Unraveling C-to-U RNA editing events from direct RNA sequencing, RNA Biology, 21:1, 1-14, DOI: 10.1080/15476286.2023.2290843

+**Usage Information**

+All the provided models work only for the Nanopore libraries produced by ONT SQK-RNA001 and SQK-RNA002 kits.
+Please refer to methods section on the published paper for further details.

+Research Purpose Only.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.